Kirk-Wang/Cloud-Native/README.md

 * We will make a minor change to the `YAML provided by Traefik` to enable `hostNetwork` for MicroK8s/minikube
 * For Docker Desktop we'll add a `type: LoadBalancer` to the Service

+### Removing NGINX from our cluster
+* Before starting Traefik, let's remove the NGINX controller
+* This won't remove Services or Ingress resources
+* But it will make them unavailable from outside the cluster

 ------------------------------------------------------------